sourcegraph/deploy-sourcegraph/new/README.md

 - base
   - contains manifests with the default value for all Sourcegraph services
 - components
-  - contains preconfigured components that are created for different purposes, and are ready to be used in an overlay
+  - contains preconfigured components that are ready to use
 - overlays
-  - the default directory for building a customized overlay for your Sourcegraph deployment
+  - the default directory for building a customized overlay for a tailored Sourcegraph deployment
 - quick-start
   - contains different ready-to-use overlays built for different use cases

+**IMPORTANT:** Please create your own sets of overlays within the 'overlays' directory and refrain from making changes to the other directories to prevent potential conflicts during future updates and ensure a seamless upgrade process.

 ## How to use